Muscoe R. H. Garnett: Career

+Early political career

-Prior to his election to Congress, he was a Virginia delegate to both the 1852 and 1856 Democratic National Conventions, a member of the Virginia House of Delegates (from 1853–1856), and a member of the Board of Visitors of the University of Virginia (from 1855–1859).
+Prior to his election to Congress, he was a Virginia delegate to both the 1852 and 1856 Democratic National Conventions, a member of the Virginia House of Delegates (from 1853 to 1856), and a member of the Board of Visitors of the University of Virginia (from 1855 to 1859).

+Congress

 In 1856, Garnett was elected as a Democrat from Virginia's 1st Congressional District to the 34th Congress to fill the vacancy caused by the death of Thomas H. Bayly.
 He was subsequently reelected to both the 35th and 36th Congresses, serving from December 1, 1856, to March 3, 1861, only leaving at the outbreak of the Civil War.

 With his sympathies lying with the South, he became a delegate to first the Virginia secession convention and then to the State constitutional convention in 1861.

+Confederate Congress

-From 1862–1864, he was a Virginian member of the First Confederate Congress.
+From 1862 to 1864, he was a Virginian member of the First Confederate Congress.
 During that same time, his uncle Robert Hunter was the CSA Secretary of State and then a CSA Senator.

 Personal life

-He was married on July 26, 1860, to Mary Picton Stevens (1840-1903), a daughter of Edwin Augustus Stevens.
+He was married on July 26, 1860, to Mary Picton Stevens (1840–1903), a daughter of Edwin Augustus Stevens.
 They had two children before his early death: